 Model parameters allow you to expose values.
 This can help you and anyone who uses your model.
 It is usually much easier to change the value of a parameter than it is to find all the places in a model that need to change if a parameter changes.
 Even if the parameter is only used in a single place, it can still be much easier to find the parameter than remember where the parameter is used.

-FlexSim provides an Experimenter and Optimizer Both of these tools work by setting the model parameters to different values to understand their impact on the model's performance.
-Both of these tools are designed to adjust model parameters, so if you plan to use these tools, you'll need to make model parameters.
+FlexSim provides an Experimenter tool.
+This tool works by setting the model parameters to different values to understand their impact on the model's performance.

 All model parameters are defined in Model Parameter Tables.
 By default, new models have a single parameter table called Parameters.
 You can find it in the toolbox: